 3. Create a Plan for Success

 After working with your team to prioritize tasks, create an organized plan.
-Identify what tasks are responsible by who, and gauge a time frame of when they need to be done by in order to achieve the main goal in a timely manner.
-These don’t need to be as detailed as a gantt chart, but your whole team should have a clear picture of what needs to be done, what they are responsible for, and by when.
+Identify who is responsible for what tasks, and gauge a time frame of when they need to be done by in order to achieve the main goal in a timely manner.
+These don’t need to be as detailed as a Gantt chart, but your whole team should have a clear picture of what needs to be done, what they are responsible for, and by when.
 This helps each individual organize their time and prioritize tasks on a daily basis.

 If you’re using Daylite, Pipelines are a great way to manage this.
 Set up multiple projects and assign each project a number or letter based on priority.
 Then use Pipelines to identify the big stages as well as the tasks within each stage.
 Assign names to tasks so people know what they are responsible for, and due dates so they know how to organize their tasks.